pratyush-panigrahi/Spam-Mail-Detection/README.md

-SPAM MAIL DETECTION
+SPAM EMAIL DETECTION

 ![Spam](https://github.com/user-attachments/assets/fcebe98b-1c4e-4bac-b135-ca5cd3891e36)

 📌 Overview

-This project is a Machine Learning model that classifies emails as Spam or Not Spam (Ham) using Natural Language Processing (NLP) techniques.
+This project is a Machine Learning model that classifies emails as Spam or Not Spam (Ham) using different techniques.
 The notebook demonstrates data preprocessing, feature extraction, model training, and evaluation.

 🛠️ Features

-Data cleaning & preprocessing
+ ->Data cleaning & preprocessing

-Text vectorization using  TF-IDF
+ ->Text vectorization using  TF-IDF

-Model training with  Logistic Regression
+ ->Model training with  Logistic Regression

-Accuracy evaluation
+ ->Accuracy evaluation

-Predicts whether a given email is Spam or Not Spam
+ ->Predicts whether a given email is Spam or Not Spam

+ 📚 Technologies Used

+ ->Python 🐍
+ ->Pandas, NumPy
+ ->Scikit-learn
+ ->Jupyter Notebook